-4. Fit the adaptor halves.
-The round boss in the forward adaptor half fits into the hole in the luff extrusion lower end.
-Note that the halves can be fitted one way only.
+5. Fit the adaptor halves.
+The round steel bosses in the adaptor halves fit into the holes in the luff extrusion lower end.
+Note that the halves can be fitted one way only; make sure that the small knob in the upper hub fits into the front adaptor half.

-Best practice to fit the adaptor halves is to start by pushing the forward adaptor half onto the luff section 1 and then connect to the upper hub 2.
-When the forward half is in postion, fit the aft half 3 and click the halves together.
+Best practice to fit the adaptor halves is to start by pushing the forward adaptor half onto the luff section (1) and then connect to the upper hub (2).
+When the forward half is in postion, fit the aft half (3) and click the halves together.
 Make sure that the screws go in smoothly so that the screw threads are not damaged.